About Port Huron

 Jail & Inmate Records

-The St. Clair County Jail in Port Huron serves as the primary detention facility for the entire county.
+The St. Clair County Jail in Port Huron is the primary detention facility for the entire county.
 When someone is booked, staff complete fingerprinting, photographing, and recording of personal information before housing the arrestee.
 The public can search for current detainees through an online inmate lookup system.
 Visitation requires advance scheduling, and those who visit must follow strict guidelines enforced by jail staff.
+Michigan law allows for both cash and surety bonds, with details about recently arrested individuals available through the Sheriff's Office or the facility's online portal.

 Arrest Records